5skyes/resolume-plugs/README.md

 ##INSTALATION:

 [WINDOWS]
-To install these with presets, drop the folder for the effect you want in C:\Users\<USER>\Documents\Resolume Wire\Patches and Arena should automagically see them.
+To install these as wire projects with presets, grab the folder for the effect you want from the `wire projects` directory and drop it in `C:\Users\<USER>\Documents\Resolume Wire\Patches` and Arena should automagically see them.
 If you don't have wire (can't test :((( ) you might need to install the compiled version instead.
-Drop the contents of the `1_compiled` folder onto Resolume one by one to install these.
+Drop the contents of the `precompiled plugs` folder onto Resolume one by one to install these.

 [MAC]
 Don't have a test case for this one, but it should be pretty similar.. check your documents folder.